bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-10.md

 # Assignment:  Refactoring

+(as stated above, you can copy the classes in the additions_0n.. subfolders instead of implementing everything yourself.
+Do read through the description, though.)

 ### General Preparation
 1. Make sure that you have test cases for your new commands from the last lab (eat, look, etc) before you start the refactoring.